ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 - Execution
 - Strategic creativity
 - Thinking critically
+- Dealing with rejections

+## The size of the opportunity
+- is your idea worth pursuing?
+-

-When to shut a product down
+## When to shut a product down
 - Your customer doesn't have the problem you think they have.
 - It doesn't solve the problem your
 - Low interest and demand